 Benefits Provided - CalPERS provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
-Benefits are based on years of credited service, equal to one year of full time employment.
+Benefits are based on years of credited service, equal to one year of full-time employment.
 Members with five years of total service are eligible to retire at age 50 with statutorily reduced benefits.
 All members are eligible for non-duty disability benefits after 10 years of service.
 The death benefit is one of the following: the Basic Death Benefit, the 1957 Survivor Benefit, or the Optional Settlement 2W Death Benefit.
 The cost of living adjustments for each plan are applied as specified by the Public Employees' Retirement Law.

-The Plans' provisions and benefits in effect at June 30, 2019, are summarized as follows:
+The Plans' provisions and benefits in effect at June 30, 2020, are summarized as follows:

-Miscellaneous Hire date Prior to January 1, 2013 On or after January 1, 2013 Benefit formula Benefit vesting schedule Benefit payments Retirement age Monthly benefits, as a % of eligible 2% @ 55 5 years service monthly for life 50 - 55 2% @ 62 5 years service monthly for life 52-67 compensation Required employee contribution rates Required employer contribution rates 2.0% to 2.7% 7.000% 9.409% 1.0% to 2.5% 6.250% 6.842%
+Miscellaneous Hire date Prior to January 1, 2013 On or after January 1, 2013 Benefit formula 2% @ 55 2% @ 62 Benefit vesting schedule 5 years service 5 years service Benefit payments monthly for life monthly for life Retirement age 50 - 55 52-67 Monthly benefits, as a % of eligible compensation 2.0% to 2.7% 1.0% to 2.5% Required employee contribution rates 6.906% 6.750% Required employer contribution rates 10.221% 6.985%